oluwatomison/vpress/README.md

 ### yarn start

-install node modules using yarn install
+install node modules before you try to run the application

+use yarn install to do this

 Run code with yarn start

 ### Deployed Site link

+The Site was deployed on Netlify

 https://dominascend.netlify.app